rlivings39/cpp-practice/cpp-software-design/README.md

 * Apply "you ain't gonna need it"
 * Identify customization and extension points and ensure they're easy to use

+## The art of building abstractions

+Abstractions help to deal with complexity.

+### Guideline 6: Adhere to the expected behavior of abstractions

+Maintain the Liskov substitution principle

+> Let `p(x)` be a property provable about objects `x` of type `T`.
+Then `p(y)` should be true for objects `y` of type `S` where `S` is a subtype of `T`.

+This formalizes the is-a relationship that we usually desire for inheritance.

+Follow-up implications

+* Preconditions can't be strengthened in a subtype.
+Namely, subtypes can't expect more than what the super type expresses
+* Post conditions can't be weakened in a subtype
+* Function return types in a subtype must be **covariant**.
+Member functions of the subtype can return subtypes of the return type of the super type method.
+However, the subtype cannot return a super type of the type returned by the method in the super type.
+* Function parameters in a subtype must be **contravariant**.
+Subtype methods can accept a super type of the function parameter in the corresponding member function of the super type.
+This does not have direct C++ support.
+* Invariants of the super type must be preserved in a subtype.
+Any expectations on the state of the super type must be valid before and after calls to any member function.

 ## Other references mentioned

 * *Large Scale C++ Software Design* by John Lakos